This page explains how to manage your Basic or Premium service tier for your Stackdriver account. Quick links:

 All new Stackdriver accounts are given a free, 30-day Premium Tier trial.
 When the trial expires, your service is reduced to the Basic Tier unless you upgrade to the Premium Tier.

-To view your service tier, go to the Account Management > Billing or Account Management > Resource usage pages for your Stackdriver account in the Stackdriver Monitoring Console.
-In the Billing page you can also change your service tier.
+To view your service tier, go to the Account settings > Billing or Account settings > Resource usage pages for your Stackdriver account under the project pulldown in the Stackdriver Monitoring Console.

 Accepting overage charges